 The accounts of the Authority are audited by Mazars LLP.
 In accordance with the Code, authorities are required to disclose payment of fees.
-The fees payable to Mazars LLP for 2020/21 and 2021/22 are set out below:
+The fees payable to Mazars LLP for 2021/22 and 2022/23 are set out below:

-2020/21 £000 2021/22 £000 Fees payable to auditors with regard to external audit services carried out by the appointed auditor 28 40 Additional fees payable to auditors for work required for the audit of Group Accounts 2 2 Fees payable to auditors in respect of other services provided by the appointed auditor - - 30 42
+2021/22 £000 2022/22 £000 Fees payable to auditors regarding external audit services carried out by the appointed auditor 40 44 Additional fees payable to auditors for work required for the audit of Group Accounts 2 2 Fees payable to auditors in respect of other services provided by the appointed auditor - - 42 46

-Fees payable to auditors with regard to external audit services include the increased fee amount in relation to 2020/21 which was not known until after the accounts had been finalised.
+Fees payable to auditors regarding external audit services include an increased fee amount in relation to 2021/22 which was not known until after the accounts had been finalised.